 For example, you may decide to add a percentage – say, 50 percent – to an employee's contribution, which results in a 50-cent increase for every dollar the employee sets aside.
 Using a matching contribution formula will provide employer contributions only to employees who make deferrals to the 401(k) plan.
 If you choose to make nonelective contributions, the employer contribution goes to each eligible participant, whether or not the participant decides to make a salary deferral to his or her 401(k) plan account.

 Under a traditional 401(k) plan, you have the flexibility of changing the amount of employer contributions each year, according to business conditions.

 Safe Harbor 401(k) Plan – Under a safe harbor plan, you can match each eligible employee’s contribution, dollar for dollar, up to 3 percent of the employee’s compensation, and 50 cents on the dollar for the employee’s contribution that exceeds 3 percent, but not 5 percent, of the employee’s compensation.
 Alternatively, you can make a nonelective contribution equal to 3 percent of compensation to each eligible employee’s account.
 Each year you must make either the matching contributions or the nonelective contributions.
 The plan document will specify which contributions will be made and this information must be provided to employees before the beginning of each year.

-As a result of a recent law change, employers may amend their 401(k) plans to allow participants to transfer certain amounts in the plan to their designated Roth account in the plan.
+A 401(k) plan may allow participants to transfer certain amounts in the plan to their designated Roth account in the plan.